AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Advanced search {#advanced-search}

 AEM search allows you to craft complex search queries with less effort.
+Following are the various examples to help you fabricate complex search queries:

 **Scenario 5: Search for all documents in the Experience Manager repository with Classic Car in their metadata and their content.**